jistjoalal/youtube-agg/README.md

 ## ideas / todos

-- channel links should reflect if on that page
 - display channel prof pic in videolist
 - react-icons majorly bloating bundle
   - check out FA official pkg